alexwlchan/alexwlchan.net/src/_drafts/reversing-a-tco-url-to-the-original-tweet.md

 ## The Python approach

-Because I need to do this a lot, I wanted to automate the process, so I wrote a Python script to do it for me.
-Twitter have a [search API] which provides similar data to the Twitter website, so by calling this API we can mimic the search interface.
+Because I need to do this a lot, I wanted to automate the process Twitter have a [search API] which provides similar data to the Twitter website, so by calling this API we can mimic the search interface.
-Let's walk through the code together.
+I wrote a Python script to do it for me, which I'll walk through below

 First we need to authenticate with the Twitter API.
 You'll need some Twitter API credentials, which you can get through [Twitter's developer site].

-In the past I used [tweepy] to connect to the Twitter APIs, but these days I find it easier to use the [requests-oauthlib library] and make direct requests.
+In the past I used [tweepy] to connect to the Twitter APIs, but these days I prefer to use the [requests-oauthlib library] and make direct requests.
 We create an OAuth session:

 ```python